 AI Assistant for Developers on Mac

-Runs on your Claude Code and Codex sign-ins.
+Runs on your Codex subscription or a Claude API key.
 Screen guidance for unfamiliar tools, agent mode for refactors, tutor mode for new frameworks.

 You know your editor.
 You don't know every admin panel, deployment dashboard, or design tool the job suddenly requires.

 Copilot and Claude Code help inside the IDE.
-They don't help when you're staring at a Vercel settings page, a Figma export dialog, or a client's Jira instance configured in ways the docs don't cover.
+They don't help when you're staring at a Vercel settings page, a Figma export dialog, or a client's Jira instance configured in ways the docs don't cover, that's where a screen-aware AI assistant earns its keep.

 What actually works